 Bonus #8: People

-So often, our opinions of places are formed by our interactions with the local people – and we found the citizens of Osijek to be particularly charming – kind, open and engaging, we felt quite welcome in the city that felt more like a small town.
+So often, our opinions of places are formed by our interactions with the local people – and we found the citizens of Osijek to be particularly charming.
+Kind, open and engaging, the locals made us feel quite welcome in the city that felt more like a small town.

 Practical information for a Visit to Osijek

 Osijek can be reached by car, bus, train or plane.
 From Zagreb, the drive takes about 2.5 hours; by bus or train the ride takes approximately 4 hours.
 The Osijek Airport has daily flights to Zagreb and seasonal international service.